Tuesday, January 2, 2018

 one God, for ever and ever.
 Amen.

 • Today’s Gospel speaks about the witness of John the Baptist.
 The Jews sent “priests and Levites” to question him.
-In the same way, some years later, they sent persons to control the activity of Jesus (Mk 3, 22).
-There is a very great resemblance between the responses of the people regarding Jesus and the questions which the authority addresses to John.
-Jesus asks the Disciples: Whom do people say that I am?”
-They answered: “Elijah, John the Baptist, Jeremiah, one of the Prophets” (cf. Mk 8, 27-28).
-The authority address the same questions to Jesus: Are you the Messiah, or Elijah, the Prophet?”
-John responds by quoting the Prophet Isaiah: “I am a voice of one who cries in the desert: Prepare a way for the Lord”.
-The other three Gospels contain the same affirmation concerning John: he is not the Messiah, but he has come to prepare the coming of the Messiah (cf. Mk 1, 3; Mt 3,3; Lk 3, 4).
+In the same way, some years later, they sent people to control the activity of Jesus (Mk 3:22).
+There is a resemblance between the response of the people regarding Jesus and the questions which authorities address to John.
+Jesus asks the disciples: Whom do people say that I am?”
+They answered: “Elijah, John the Baptist, Jeremiah, one of the Prophets” (cf. Mk 8:27-28).
+The authorities address the same questions to Jesus: Are You the Messiah, or Elijah, the Prophet?”
+John responds by quoting the prophet Isaiah: “I am a voice of one who cries in the desert: Prepare a way for the Lord”.
+The other three Gospels contain the same affirmation concerning John: he is not the Messiah, but he has come to prepare the coming of the Messiah (cf. Mk 1:3; Mt 3:3; Lk 3:4).
 The four Gospels give great attention to the activity and the witness of John the Baptist.
-Which is the reason that they insist so much in saying that John is not the Messiah?
+Why do they insist so much in saying that John is not the Messiah?

 • John the Baptist was put to death by Herod around the year 30.
 But up to the end of the first century, the time when the Fourth Gospel was written, John continued to be considered a leader among the Jews.
-And also after his death, the souvenir of John continued to have a strong influence in the living out of the faith of the people.
-He was considered a prophet (Mk 11,32).
-He was the first great prophet who appeared after centuries of the absence of prophets.
-Many considered him as the Messiah.
-When in the year 50, Paul passed through Ephesus, in Asia Minor, he found a group of persons who had been baptized with the baptism of John (cf. Acts 19, 1-4).
-Because of this, it was important to spread the witness of John the Baptist himself saying that he was not the Messiah and instead to indicate Jesus as the Messiah.
-And thus, John himself contributed to radiate better the Good News of Jesus.
+After his death, the memory of John continued to have a strong influence in the living out of the faith of the people.
+He was considered a prophet (Mk 11:32).
+He was the first great prophet who appeared after centuries without prophets.
+Many considered him the Messiah.
+In the year 50 Paul passed through Ephesus, in Asia Minor, and found a group of people who had been baptized with the baptism of John (cf. Acts 19:1-4).
+Because of this, it was important to spread the witness of John the Baptist himself, saying that he was not the Messiah, and instead proclaim Jesus as the Messiah.
+John himself contributed to radiate better the Good News of Jesus.

 • “How is it that you baptize if you are neither the Messiah, nor Elijah, nor the prophet?
-The response of John is another affirmation with which he indicates that Jesus is the Messiah: “ I baptize with water, but standing among you, unknown to you, is one who is coming after me; and I am not fit to undo the strap of his sandal”.
-And a bit ahead (Jn 1, 33), John refers to the prophecies which announced the effusion of the Spirit in the Messianic times: “The one on whom you will see the Spirit descend and rest upon him, is the one who is to baptize with the Holy Spirit” (cf. Is 11, 1-9; Ez 36, 25-27; Joel 3, 1-2).
+The John's response is another affirmation in which he shows that Jesus is the Messiah: “ I baptize with water, but standing among you, unknown to you, is one who is coming after me; and I am not fit to undo the strap of His sandal”.
+Further ahead (Jn 1:33) John refers to the prophecies which announced the coming of the Spirit in the Messianic times: “The one on whom you will see the Spirit descend and rest upon Him, is the one who is to baptize with the Holy Spirit” (cf. Is 11:1-9; Ez 36:25-27; Joel 3:1-2).

 4) Personal questions

-• In your life have you had a John Baptist who has prepared the way in you to receive Jesus?
+• Have you had someone like John the Baptist who has prepared the way for you to receive Jesus?

 • John was humble.
-He did not try to make himself greater than what he was.
-In reality: Have you been a Baptist for someone?
+He did not try to make himself greater than what he was in announcing Jesus.
+Have you been that way for someone in your life?

 5) Concluding prayer